mschuene/stratege/README.md

 ### Rationale

 Many data transformations can be expressed by term rewriting in a natural way.
-There are already great libraries for matrix programming, logic programming, async programming, etc. for clojure but term rewriting seems to be a gap in the clojure ecosystem.
+There are already great clojure libraries for matrix programming, logic programming, async programming, etc. but term rewriting seems to be a gap in the clojure ecosystem.

-There are some libraries like kibit, termito and expresso which define a term rewriting system, but on top of core.logic and they are prone to stack overflows on deeply nested terms.
-Indeed, part of my motivation to write stratege stem from the desire to have a better core term rewriting system for expresso.
+There are already libraries like kibit, termito and expresso which define a term rewriting system, but they do that on top of core.logic and are prone to stack overflows on deeply nested terms.
+Indeed, part of my motivation to write stratege stems from the desire to have a better core term rewriting system and rewrite expresso to use it.

 Stratege is based on the following key ideas:
-- operate on terms through zippers.
+- Operate on terms through zippers.
-- separate rules from strategies and expose composeable strategy combinators to define the traversals like StrategoXT does.
+- Separate rules from strategies and expose composeable strategy combinators to define the traversals like StrategoXT does.
-- strategies are internally written in a continuation passing style so that they don't blow up the stack.
+- Strategies are internally written in a continuation passing style so that they don't blow up the stack.
-- use core.match for rule definitions.
+- core.match is used for rule definitions.

 ### Getting started

-Add the following line to your leiningen dependencies: (not jet released!)
+Add the following line to your leiningen dependencies:

 ```clojure
 [stratege "0.1.0"]
 ```